britram/rains-prototype/draft-trammell-rains-protocol.md

 algorithm identifier, keyspace identifier, key phase, valid-since, and valid-until values; it does not protect other signatures on the assertion.

+### Semantic of nonexistence proofs

+Shards, pshards and zones can all be used to prove nonexistence during their validity.
+But to allow change to happen frequently and to have a dynamic system, an assertion might be created, altered, expired or revoked during the validity period of a shard, pshard or zone, leading to an inconsistency.
+Thus, a section proving nonexistence only captures the state at the point in time when it was signed.
+To make sure that the content of a shard, pshard or zone is still accurate, a nonexistence update query {{nonexistence-update-query}} must be sent to the server having authority over that name.

-### Shards, Pshards, and Zones {#shards-bloom-filters-zones}
+### Shards and Probabilistic Shards (Pshards) {#shards-and-pshards}

-Assertions may also be grouped and signed as a group.
+A shard is exclusively used to prove non-existence of a name and type in a given context and range.
+It allows zone authorities with many names to make nonexistence proofs when their zone's content is too large to fit in a message, see {{protocol-limits}}.
 A shard is a sorted set of assertions within the same zone and context, protected by one or more signatures over all assertions within the shard.
 Shards have an exclusive lexicographic range, and contain all assertions for names within a zone within that range.
 This lexicographic completeness leads to the property that given a subject and an authenticated shard, it can be shown that either an assertion with a given name, type and object value exists within the shard or does not exist at all.

 A shard has the following information elements: